 Owned and run by Natural Selection, Shipwreck Lodge is one of the latest additions to the new company’s growing portfolio of properties throughout Namibia, Botswana, and South Africa.
 The price of your stay includes accommodation, all meals, all local drinks, most activities, and Wi-Fi.
-The lodge is open throughout the year, and travellers visiting between 1st June and 31st July 2018 pay a special introductory rate!

 ACCESS & LOCATION: